mkleehammer/pyodbc/README.md

 Precompiled binary wheels are provided for multiple Python versions on most Windows, macOS, and Linux platforms.
 On other platforms pyodbc will be built from the source code.
-Note, pyodbc contains C++ extensions so when building from source you will need a suitable C++ compiler.
+Note, pyodbc contains C++ extensions so you will need a suitable C++ compiler when building from source.
 See the [docs](https://github.com/mkleehammer/pyodbc/wiki/Install) for details.

 [Documentation](https://github.com/mkleehammer/pyodbc/wiki)